OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

  **Electronics Issues**
 This section is for troubleshooting electronics issues and can be added to with experience, i.e., "under construction" at present.

+- -->The robotic car appears to want to drive in reverse all the time when I run the Ultrasonic Obstacle avoidance lesson.
+- Put your hand in front of the Ultrasonic Transducer.
+Does the car then try to 'escape' the obstruction by going forward?
+Most likely you have reversed the wiring of the electric drive motors.
+Reverse the pin plug-in's to what they should be, and the car will work properly -- the car will go forward until it senses an obstruction, and then reverse to escape the obstruction.
+-
+-
 PLEASE CONTRIBUTE TO THIS SECTION AS YOU ENCOUNTER AND TROUBLESHOOT PROBLEMS

  Some tips at present: